orbuluh/fundamental/README.md

-- :bulb: 785.
+- :thinking: 785.
 Is Graph Bipartite